 RENEWAL of CLEARANCES

 Volunteers Before January 1, 2016

 Acts 153 and 15 extended the validity of clearances for employees and volunteers to 60 months (5 years).
 Those volunteers and employees with the District during the calendar year 2015 renewal cycle will be on the next renewal cycle in 2019/2020 and will begin to receive reminders for renewal during that time.

 Volunteers After January 1, 2016

-Current clearances obtained for other volunteer activities with other organizations will be accepted as long as they are under 5 years old.
-If new clearances are required, the renewal cycle moving forward would be 5 years from the oldest clearance.
+Current clearances obtained for other volunteer activities with other organizations will be accepted as long as they are under 1 year old.

 In accordance with Board Policy 910.1, all "direct contact" volunteers "shall attend orientation and training sessions, as appropriate to the nature of their volunteer service."
 To meet this requirement, the District directs all new volunteers to complete the 3 hour, online Act 31 training offered by the University of Pittsburgh and the PA Child Welfare Resource Center.
 Registration is required to access this video.
 Once completed, the training portal will grant a certificate of completion which should be printed and presented to the building principal or Administrator overseeing your area of activity.